Driving Results Through Emotional Connection: Red Brain & Green Brain Marketing

 Whether you’re building website pages or creating campaigns, review your content with an emotional eye.
 Change dull, red trigger phrases like ‘enquire here’ or ‘book a meeting’ to ‘get in touch’ or ‘let’s chat’.
 Instead of calls to action that direct customers to ‘click here’ or ‘submit now’, try softening the instruction to ‘let’s do this!’ or ‘send it my way!’.

-2. Know the Pain Points of Your Target Audience
+2. Know Your Audience's Pain Points

 Connect with your customer by striking their pain points so you can capture their attention quickly.
 Think real-life, relatable content, rather than sugarcoated or filtered experiences – like this ad here.
-(Language warning!).
+(Language warning!)

 3. Blend the Brains